palant/palant.info/content/articles/hijacking-webcams-with-screencastify/index.md

 As of now, it appears that Screencastify only managed to address the Cross-site Scripting vulnerability which gave arbitrary websites access to the extension’s functionality, as opposed to “merely” Screencastify themselves and a dozen other vendors they work with.
 As this certainly won’t be their last Cross-site Scripting vulnerability, I sincerely recommend staying clear of this browser extension.

 **Update** (2022-05-25): Version 2.70.0.4517 of the extension released today restricted the attack surface considerably.
-Now it’s only five subdomains, run by Screencastify and one other vendor.
+Now it’s only five subdomains, run by Screencastify and one other vendor. **Update** (2022-05-31): Screencastify reduced the attack surface further by no longer granting websites access to the user’s Google Drive.
+And as of version 2.70.1.4520 all five subdomains with privileged access to the extension are run by Screencastify themselves.

 {{< toc >}}